- Faculty members | Module IV

 biophysical modelling of EEG and MEG | computational modelling of neural networks | reconstruction of fiber connections with diffusion MRI, diffusion tractography, connectivity-based parcellation

 My research focuses on the use of magnetoencephalography in cognitive neuroscience with special focus on language processing.
+Consequently, I am interested in all methodological developments which improve the localization of brain activity in both respects spatial accuracy and temporal evolution.

 My research is aimed at investigating longitudinal effects of treatment onto brain function and connectivity in neurodegenerative disease.